Skip to Content

 Adelaide gets an unfair reputation as a bit of a backwater, which I don’t understand.
 This is not the case, the city is full of life and there are plenty of things to do in Adelaide!

-There are many great points of interest in Adelaide, such as the Botanical Gardens and numerous museums.
+There are many great points of interest in Adelaide, such as the Botanical Gardens, Victoria Square, numerous museums and Rundle Mall.
 It’s also home to the biggest club in Australia, which dispels the notion of it being a boring city!

 Read more: Adelaide City Guide